 - Prospect – LinkedIn.
 Facebook Groups.
 Next-Door App.
 Advertise in your local market.

 - Use “Vidyard,” “Loom” or “Icecream” to capture short screen recordings.
 You can Google Earth a video of the building.

-- Send Linkedin Messages of the screen recordings with an identified problem and demonstration of the problem.
-Video messages of your face is also different than the rest.
+- Send Linkedin Messages of the recordings with an identified problem and demonstration of the problem.
+Video messages of your face are also different than the rest.

 - Share that you have a “hands-free process to remedy the problem from contact to close-out.”

 - Don’t be afraid.
 This is an opportunity.

 - Share your mapped out “Virtual, digital, COVID-19 Safe, Contact-Free Process”

 - Communicate.
 Market.
 Sell.
 Sell.
 Sell.
 Require all sales staff to prospect digitally in one- to two-hour blocks in the conference room or remotely.